 Palmer House Museum

 Located at 9390 Olde Eight Road in Northfield Center, Ohio.
+During the Spring, Summer and early Fall months, the Palmer House Museum is open on the Second and Fourth Sunday of each month from 2pm to 4pm.
 After October, tours of the museum will be available by appointment only.
 Email Palmer-House@hson.info for availability.
 Groups of up to 24 can be accommodated at one time.

 There is no charge to tour the museum.